dell-datascience/Data_Engineering/notes/2_data_ingestion.md

 ![alt text](../images/image-91.png)

-## define docker postgress connector in `io_config.yml` in mage files. the postgres instance is defined in docker
+Define docker postgress connector in `io_config.yml` in mage files. the postgres instance is defined in docker

 ```yml
 dev: